inbox-zero/hi-new/README.md

 53. we need to fix this: "Conflicting route and page at /[slug]: route at /[slug]/route and page at /[slug]/page". we do want a post and get request, but the current approach doesn't work
 54. you have it wrong. the error clearly shows you cant have route and page conflict. so i guess lets just change the route for the post. could be api/LINK/route.ts i guess
 55. I made a manual fix using redirects
+56. i want to run a postgres db at: DATABASE_URL="postgresql://postgres:password@localhost:5434/hinew?schema=public". using docker for this is good
+57. you can update gitignore and readme file to explain how to run it for people self-hosting
+58. i made a small update. let's update the getting started now as pnpm dev on its own no longer works. also user needs to pnpm install as a step. keep it concise